 Coffee eventually made its way to Makkah and Egypt, then to Turkey in the mid-16th century, and finally to Europe.
 Perhaps because of its long history in the region, coffee is a symbol of hospitality throughout the Middle East.
 “It is the first beverage offered to any Saudi guest,” says Majed Al Muhanna, a heritage food documenter.
 It is served at events, social gatherings and weddings, and in private homes, offices and, of course, cafés.

-Arabian coffee — or qahwa, as it is known in Saudi Arabia — generally (though not always) refers to coffee made of arabica beans.
-Although it’s often compared to Turkish coffee, Arabian coffee is known less for its thickness as it is for its “richness in taste because of the use of spices,” Al Muhanna says — and the manner in which it’s served.
+Saudi coffee — or qahwa, as it is known in Saudi Arabia — generally (though not always) refers to coffee made of arabica beans.
+Although it’s often compared to Turkish coffee, Saudi coffee is known less for its thickness as it is for its “richness in taste because of the use of spices,” Al Muhanna says — and the manner in which it’s served.